This article has links to products and services we love, which we may make commission from.

 Free Things to Do in Plymouth MA

 The historic Plymouth Rock (79 Water St) is located just off the shore of Plymouth Harbor and is commonly recognized as harboring the first steps of the pilgrims leaving the Mayflower and stepping onto land in the 1620s.

-It is a symbol of the new world and represents the start of the first colonies and America’s “hometown” and put Plymouth on the map as the location for the “First” Thanksgiving.
+It is a symbol of the “new world” and represents the start of the first colonies in America’s “hometown” and put Plymouth on the map as the location for the “First” Thanksgiving.